-Slowed and sidelined, some athletes struggle to return from ‘long haul’ covid
+Slowed and sidelined, some athletes struggle to return from long-haul covid

 Jacksonville Jaguars running back Ryquell Armstead, 24, was hospitalized twice because of covid and missed all of last season.
 Chicago White Sox third baseman Yoán Moncada, 25, could barely run the bases or field groundballs without being gassed last season, and he hasn’t come close to resembling the player who hit 25 home runs in 2019.

-Durr, who was selected second overall by the New York Liberty in 2019, has been especially frustrated by the false starts toward recovery followed by the setbacks.
-She’ll have a day or days when she’ll start feeling good, believing that she’s about to turn a corner, only to be greeted by discomfort instead.
+Durr, who was selected second overall by the New York Liberty in 2019, has been especially frustrated by the false starts toward recovery followed by setbacks.
+She’ll have a day or days when she’ll start feeling good, believing she’s about to turn a corner, only to be greeted by discomfort instead.
 Routine activities remain a hassle at times.
 A sneaker head, Durr has had difficulty organizing her shoes or hanging curtains in her bedroom without having to gather herself.

-Watching Louisville, where she once starred, lose in the Elite Eight of this year’s women’s NCAA tournament, only made Durr more desirous of a comeback.
+Watching Louisville, where she once starred, lose in the Elite Eight of this year’s NCAA women’s tournament only made Durr more desirous of a comeback.
 Basketball was always her outlet, the court her calming grounds.
 Nothing has been able to fill that void.

 “Because my love for the game is still truly that high,” she said.
 “Anytime I watch basketball, it’s like, ‘God, I really miss this.’
 It definitely makes me have that itch, 10 times more, watching them play.”